matplotlib/governance/governance.md

 inactive for a period of 2 months, they will be approached by the PL to see if they plan on returning to active participation.
-If not they will be asked to step down, if the Council Member indicates they intend to be active again but have not done so after 1 month the Council my vote to remove them.
+If not they will be asked to step down, if the Council Member indicates they intend to be active again but have not done so after 1 month the Council may vote to remove them.

 If a Council Member leaves the council early they may be replaced, using the same process as above.
 Their replacement will join the same class and serve the